ryanmphill/shodo-website/src/theme/markdown/articles/docs/configuration.md

 }
 ```

 In most cases, this can be left as it is, but it can be customized however you like.
+For the purposes of this documentation, these file paths may be referred to occasionally.
+Just know that you can rename them to whatever you would prefer.

+*One thing to note is that while you can define multiple root paths for templates in `root_template_paths`, the first one listed in the array will be the one that Shodo reads the `partials`, `pages`, and `articles` subdirectories from.
+This will be your main "views" directory (although you may call it whatever you like).
+Then, additional paths can be added to the template context if, for example, you wanted an entirely separate path for just rendering SVG via Jinja.*

 ## Store Directory Config